JamesRobEaston/ForestFireSimulator/README.md

 # ForestFireSimulator
 This is a small project to develop my skills with python.
 This program takes in a density of the forest and a chance that the fire will catch and spread and uses this information to simulate a forest fire.
-This program comes with a console-based display, but a GUI-based application could be developed or this could ne used as a backend to collect data.
+This program comes with a console-based display, but a GUI-based application could be developed or this could be used as a backend to collect data.